 An exciting Labor Day getaway doesn’t have to mean going to the big city – sometimes an escape to a smaller Southern gem is exactly what you need.
 There is so much history here – but the young generation at the college in Milledgeville keeps it boisterous and lively.

-Outdoor lovers can get their fix with a bike ride under the oaks along the Oconee River Greenway, a round of golf at the Milledgeville Country Club, or a kayak tour of Lake Sinclair.
+Outdoor lovers can get their fix with a bike ride under the oaks along the Oconee River Greenway, a round of golf at the Milledgeville Country Club, or a kayak tour along the shores of Lake Sinclair.
 And don’t skip a ride on Milly, Milledgeville’s famous trolley tour, which will introduce you to all the must-see attractions.

 New York City